2014 Russian annexation of Crimea: Russian military takeover of Crimea

-Whilst the "little green men" were occupying the Crimean parliament building, the parliament held an emergency session.
-It voted to terminate the Crimean government, and replace Prime Minister Anatolii Mohyliov with Sergey Aksyonov.
-Aksyonov belonged to the Russian Unity party, which received 4% of the vote in the last election.
-According to the Constitution of Ukraine, the prime minister of Crimea is appointed by the Supreme Council of Crimea in consultation with the president of Ukraine.
-Both Aksyonov and speaker Vladimir Konstantinov stated that they viewed Viktor Yanukovych as the de jure president of Ukraine, through whom they were able to ask Russia for assistance.
+While the armed soldiers occupied the Crimean parliament building, the parliament held an emergency session.
+It voted to dismiss the Crimean government, and replace Prime Minister Anatolii Mohyliov with Sergey Aksyonov.
+Aksyonov belonged to the Russian Unity party, which received only 4% of votes in the last election.
+According to the Constitution of Ukraine, the prime minister of Crimea is appointed by the Crimean parliament (Supreme Council of Crimea) in consultation with the president of Ukraine.
+Both Aksyonov and speaker Vladimir Konstantinov stated that they viewed Viktor Yanukovych as the de jure president of Ukraine, through whom they were able to ask Russia for help.
+The parliament also voted to hold a referendum on greater autonomy, set for 25 May.
+Historian Andrew Wilson and journalist Luke Harding called this the "Crimean coup".

-The parliament also voted to hold a referendum on greater autonomy set for 25 May.
 The troops had cut all of the building's communications, and took MPs' phones as they entered.
-No independent journalists were allowed inside the building while the votes were taking place.
-Some MPs said they were being threatened and that votes were cast for them and other MPs, even though they were not in the chamber.
-Interfax-Ukraine reported "it is impossible to find out whether all the 64 members of the 100-member legislature who were registered as present at when the two decisions were voted on or whether someone else used the plastic voting cards of some of them" because due to the armed occupation of parliament it was unclear how many MPs were present.
+No independent journalists were allowed inside the building while the votes were held.
+Some MPs said they were threatened and that votes were cast for them and other MPs, even though they were not in the chamber.
+Interfax-Ukraine reported that there was no way to know how many MPs were present, and whether they voted themselves or if someone else used their voting cards.
+The head of parliament's information and analysis department, Olha Sulnikova, phoned journalists from inside the building, telling them 61 of the registered 64 deputies had voted for the referendum resolution and 55 for the resolution to dismiss the government.
+These votes were immediately declared illegal by the Ukrainian interim government.

-The head of parliament's information and analysis department, Olha Sulnikova, had phoned from inside the parliamentary building to journalists and had told them 61 of the registered 64 deputies had voted for the referendum resolution and 55 for the resolution to dismiss the government.
-Donetsk People's Republic separatist Igor Girkin said in January 2015 that Crimean members of parliament were held at gunpoint, and were forced to support the annexation.
-These actions were immediately declared illegal by the Ukrainian interim government.
+Russian FSB colonel Igor Girkin (alias 'Strelkov'), one of the commanders of the soldiers, said in January 2015 that Crimean MPs were held at gunpoint, and were forced to support the annexation.
+Girkin said:"Unfortunately I did not see any support from the [Crimean] authorities in Simferopol where I was ...
+It was militants who collected deputies and forced them to vote.
+Yes, I was one of the commanders of those militants".